Siéva, Sieva Streetdance

 Dance in the margin

 Finnish dance world is a hard world, especially street- branches are struggling at support and appreciation.
 The state thinks that art should be supported and sports will be supported, but what happens with the dance?
 Dancing is neither sport or art.
 We know we need to lobby more for support and appreciation, and it looks brighter.
-My generation has done very well for the dance in Finland said Tateishi.
+Our generation has done very well for the streetdance in Finland.

 But there is still much to do and besides lack of money and status struggling dance scene with internal power struggles.